egmontmika/egmontmika.com/content/blog/letting-go.md

 +++
+title = "Letting Go"
-title = "Pondering on the Future" date = 2017-02-22T03:01:45Z
+date = 2017-02-22T03:01:45Z
-image = "meditating on the future.jpg"
+image = "letting go.jpg"

 +++
 No use to spend hours pondering on the past - regretting.